 Our Audit and Assurance Reviews will allow for more detailed scrutiny in areas where we believe there is a specific need to audit critical systems to ensure accurate and ethical recording or provide some external assurance over key processes in high risk areas.
 These reviews will also provide opportunities for HMICS to undertake short assignments to provide independent assurance over specific aspects of policing.

-We will continue to work with other scrutiny bodies and undertake Joint Inspection activity in areas where Police Scotland or the Authority work in partnership and contribute to shared outcomes with others.
+We will continue to work with other scrutiny bodies and undertake Joint Inspection activity in areas where Police Scotland or the SPA work in partnership and contribute to shared outcomes with others.